mohamedBenHachme/Algorithms-DataStructure/README.md

 Each class contains a driver function in order to implement and use the different functions for a certain data structure...
 This repository is not complete yet but every time I'll be adding new things to it.
 # DEMO
-in order to run one of these files just download the file .java and type in the commande line the following commandes : javac ClassName.java java ClassName
+in order to run one of these files just download the file .java and type in the commande line the following commandes :<br>
+  javac ClassName.java<br>
+  java ClassName <br>
 Or you can use an IDE which will be better.
 # SOURCES
 helpful sources :